influxdata/influxdb/README.md

 ## Contributing

-InfluxData very much welcomes contributions from the community!
+Thank you for thinking of contributing!
+We very much welcome contributions from the community.
 To make the process easier and more valuable for everyone involved we have a few rules and guidelines to follow.

 Anyone with a Github account is free to file issues on the project.